 Psychologist Adam Alter, author of Drunk Tank Pink: And Other Unexpected Forces That Shape How We Think, Feel, and Behave (2013), notes that difficult pronunciations are troublesome not just with our names, but with other things too.
 And people prefer the easier ways.

-Another thing Alter finds interesting is aptronyms, those names that tend to strongly suit their owners, at least over time and when we choose careers.
+Another thing Alter finds interesting regarding the psychology of names is aptronyms, those that tend to strongly suit their owners, at least over time and when we choose careers.
 According to Wikipedia, even way back when, psychologist Carl Jung noted there’s sometimes a “quite grotesque coincidence between a man’s name and his peculiarities.”

 Likewise, an article in The Week points out that “people are unconsciously drawn to things, people, and places that sound like their own names.
 Psychologists call this phenomenon ‘implicit egotism’.”
 Jung believed, for instance, that his own interest in rebirth may have been influenced by his last name.